nahue/nahue/README.md

 - 🔭 I’m currently working on a secret project.

-- 🌱 I’m currently learning Elasticsearch, Blitz.js and Svelte
+- 🌱 I’m currently learning Elixir, Prisma and tRPC

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack or JAM stack and related technologies

 - ⚡ Fun fact: I use spaces over tabs